 WES is an effective option to detect rare causal variants of Mendelian disorders.
 Service can be useful for clinicians to diagnose affected patients with conditions that have eluded traditional diagnostic approaches.

-WES is performed on the HiSeq sequencer, Illumina Inc with the following characteristics: 70-100x average coverage (~95% targeted bases covered >10X), target region size 37 Mb, 214,405 target exons.
+WES is performed on the HiSeq sequencer, Illumina Inc with the following characteristics: 70-100x average coverage, 214,405 target exons.

 Whole genome sequencing (WGS) determines the complete DNA sequence of an individual’s genome, including chromosomal DNA and mitochondrial DNA.

 Whole genome sequencing covers sequencing of the entire coding and non-coding regions of the genome.
 Coding regions account for approximately 1,5% of the human genome.
 Whole genome sequencing enables detection of non-coding sequence variants that could be informative in diagnosing genetically and phenotypically heterogeneous or undiagnosed diseases.
 WGS can reveal the full range of variations, including single nucleotide variations, copy number variations, changes in transposable elements, and structural variations.